CuriousAli/Music-website/README.md

 MUSIC WEBSITE
-This project gives informtion about songs(their creator, albums).
-Authorizated and logined users can compilate own playlist of songs.
+This project gives information about songs (their creator, albums).
+Login/register/logout forms based on allauth module.
-There is users can download not existing(example case) app for smartphone.
-Later will be subscribtion option which allowed to listen music.
+There is users can download not existing (example case) app for smartphone.
+Later will be subscribtion option which allowed to listen music also as case due to copyright rules.

 Use case:

 Getting Started:

 Tests: